Functional time series prediction under partial observation of the future curve: Analysis of PM10 and Traffic flow trajectories

-One goal of this paper is to analyze the concentration of PM10 which broadly refers to particulate matter with an aerodynamic diameter of less than 10$\mu m$ in ambient air, measured every 30 minutes in Graz, Austria.
-Before applying the proposed prediction method, we segmented the data vector according to the day of the week, then the 48 observations for each day were combined into a vector.
+One goal of this section is to analyze the trajectories of PM10 concentration which broadly refers to particulate matter with an aerodynamic diameter of less than 10$\mu m$ in ambient air.
+The trajectories were measured every 30 minutes in Graz, Austria.
+Prior to applying the proposed PFP prediction method, the data was segmented according to the day of the week.
+The 48 observations for each day were combined into a vector.
 Visual inspection of the data revealed several extreme outliers around New Year's Eve known to be caused by firework activities.
+The corresponding week was removed from the sample.
+To stabilize the variance, the square root transformation was applied to the recordings.
+The remaining 175 transformed trajectories are displayed in Figure 2.

-The corresponding week is removed from the sample.
-Then we transformed the discrete vectors into functional objects with a 10-element cubic B-spline basis.
-Note that, in principle, the prediction results are anticipated to be robust to the choice of basis functions.
-Here, we have 175 daily functional observations.
-We also removed the daily mean for each day of the week to centralize the curves.
-To stabilize the variance, we performed the square root transformation.
-Figure 2 shows the trajectories after the preprocessing steps.
+Then the discrete vectors were transformed into functional objects using 10 cubic B-spline basis functions and the least squares fitting.
+To remove weekly seasonality, the mean functions were computed for each day of the week and were used to centralize the trajectories before prediction.